heerjoshi/IBM_CognosAnalytics_CapstoneProject/README.md

 - **Interactive Dashboard**: Visual representation of the analysis.
 - **Project Presentation**: Summary of findings for stakeholders including Human Resource and IT Heads.

-## Repository Contents

-- `dashboard_link.txt`: Link to the IBM Cognos Analytics Dashboard.
-- `presentation_link.txt`: Link to the project presentation.
-- `findings.pdf`: Detailed report with visualizations and insights.

 ## Conclusion

 This project provides valuable insights into the current and future technology trends in the IT industry, helping the organization identify skill requirements and stay competitive.